 - The depository (NSDL or CDSL) then confirms this request to the company’s Share Transfer Agents

-- Thereafter, the Share Transfer Agent prints these certificates and dispatches to the holder and send a confirmation to the depository
+- Thereafter, the Share Transfer Agent prints these certificates and dispatches them to the holder and send a confirmation to the depository

 - The DP sends a rematerialisation intimation to the account holder